Rabbit's Foot Fern (Davallia fejeensis) Care Indoors, Propagation and Problems

 Yellowing leaves

-Soggy soil is the reason for yellowing leaves in Rabbit's Foot Fern.
-Ensure the pot has a drainage hole and the soil is free-draining.
+Yellowing leaves in Rabbit's Foot Fern are caused by soggy soil.
+Ensure that the pot has a drainage hole and that the soil is loose and free-draining to prevent it from getting soggy.

 Wilting leaves